 Maths Subject Leader - Miss Browning

 At St. James', we believe that mathematics is a tool for life.
 It is an essential life skill that is used throughout our daily lives.
-We aim to ensure that every child leaves school with high standards of numeracy so that they have the best chance of succeeding in the modern world.
+We want to ensure that every child leaves school with high standards of numeracy so that they have the best chance of succeeding in the modern world.
 Throughout our school community, we strive to give pupils opportunities to solve problems and reason mathematically in real-life contexts.

 We aim to ensure that all pupils: